 Mother of Thousands Plant Info

 Mother of thousands is of the Crassulaceae family and is related to jade plant and Flaming Katy (Kalanchoe blossfeldiana).
-It is often confused with the chandelier plant (Kalanchoe delagoensis) but shares similar growing conditions and traits.
+It is often confused with the chandelier plant (Kalanchoe delagoensis) and shares similar growing conditions and traits.

 According to mother of thousands plant info, Kalanchoe daigremontiana has lost the ability to produce seeds and only reproduces from plantlets.
 As it is an abundant producer, it can quickly get out of hand when dropping these baby plantlets.